feyaschuk/filter_version/README.md

 # filter_version

 Description:
 The script filters files that are received in the "raw" folder in Azure Blob storage and that have a specific prefix.
 If the file has multiple versions, selects the latest version.
-You must specify the name of the container in Azure Blob Storage, the path to the destination directory, and the list of file prefix.
+Needed to specify the name of the container in Azure Blob Storage, the path to the destination directory, and the list of file prefix.

 ### How to use:
 * Clone the repository and go to it on the command line: